jstraumann/domino/README.md

 Git push the code to the Dokku server.

-## Screen setup
+## Running

 Domino is made to be run on a 50" touch screen (or an equally sized monitor with IR touch frame).
-It can be interfaced by a Raspberry Pi by using the following setup:
+It can be interfaced by a Raspberry Pi or a HP EliteDesk 800 by using the following setups:

+## HP EliteDesk

+* Install PopOS or similar
+* Install chromium: `sudo snap install chromium`
+* Disable the login prompt in `Settings` > `Users` > `Disable login prompt`
+* Autostart chromium in `Startup Applications`: `/usr/bin/chromium-browser --app=https://domino.juergstraumann.ch --kiosk --noerrdialogs --disable-session-crashed-bubble --disable-infobars --check-for-update-interval=604800 --disable-pinch`

+## Raspberry Pi setup

 * Flash Raspberry OS to an SD card
 * Insert the SD card into the Raspberry and boot it